ephe-meral/dotfiles/README.md

 #### bitlbee

-Be sure to initialize the user-data dir
+Be sure to initialize the user-data dir, and copy any settings from offline storage.

 ```
 $ mkdir -p ~/.config/bitlbee
 ```

 #### weechat

+Copy any settings (the `~/.weechat` folder) from offline storage.

 Note: After weechat vers.
 1.8 the buflist plugin for a sidepanel with buffers will be installed by default.